By Eric Ward

 The full text including hyperlinks for this Link Week column can be read at SearchEngineLand.com here

 When it comes to link building, how much is too much?
 How fast is too fast?
-Neither of these questions would have been asked in 1997, because their was no such thing as too fast or too much.
-But it isn’t 1997 anymore is it?
+Neither of these questions would have been asked in 1997 because there was no such thing as too fast or too much.
+But it isn’t 1997 anymore, is it?
 And since link development now plays a prominent role in web success and failure, these questions deserve answers.

 Allow me to try.